Characters: Negima Ala Rubra

 - Morph Weapon: He uses a special book mark thanks to the sheer size of his library of names.

-- Older Than He Looks: Implied early on.
+- Really 700 Years Old: Implied early on.
 He later stated that he was "the oldest one present"... at a gathering that included Headmaster Konoe, Evangeline, and the Lifemaker.

 - Red Mage: He does both healing magic and gravity magic which makes him basically the only character in the series so far apart from Anya and Sextum who can do both.